-BBC’s favorite band!
+BBC’s favourite band!

 Florence Welch and Isabella “Machine” Summers started working together as teenagers.